Sold Out SOLD OUT

 Eric Brace and Thomm Jutz made their separate ways to Nashville two decades ago, each with a musical career well underway.
 Now a formidable duo, their partnership is an extraordinary sum of its parts.

-Eric moved to Nashville from Washington D.C. where he was leading his acclaimed roots-rock band Last Train Home.
-They had been named “Artist of the Year” in 2003 by the Washington Area Music Association, and relocated to Nashville a year later.
+Eric moved to Nashville from Washington D.C., where he was leading his acclaimed roots-rock band Last Train Home.
+They had been named D.C.’s “Artist of the Year” in 2003 by the Washington Area Music Association, and relocated to Nashville a year later.

-Eric, meanwhile, had built Last Train Home into a formidable touring unit, but had also launched Red Beet Records, a label with an eye on all the talent in his East Nashville neighborhood.
+Eric, after a leaving his career as a music writer for The Washington Post, had built Last Train Home into a powerful touring unit.
+Moving to Nashville in 2004, he launched Red Beet Records, a label with an eye on all the talent in his East Nashville neighborhood.
 One neighbor was journalist and songwriter Peter Cooper, whose debut album Eric released on Red Beet.
 Eric and Peter’s friendship evolved into a duo, one that impressed critics and audiences over the course of four albums and hundreds of live shows across the U.S. and Europe.
 The two also earned a Grammy nomination for Best Children’s Record after making I Love: Tom T. Hall’s Songs of Fox Hollow.

-While opening for Nanci Griffith one night, Brace and Cooper realized that the man playing guitar with her, Thomm, was someone they needed to share their musical journey with.
+While opening for Nanci Griffith one night, Brace and Cooper realized that the man playing guitar with her, Thomm Jutz, was someone they needed to share their musical journey with.
 When Thomm said the feeling was mutual, the Brace/Cooper/Jutz trio was born.
-Two stunning albums ensued: Profiles in Courage, Frailty & Discomfort, and Riverland (both on Brace’s Red Beet label).
+Two powerful albums ensued: Profiles in Courage, Frailty & Discomfort, and Riverland (both on Brace’s Red Beet label).

 This show is at Jammin Java